tronikos/esphome-magnetometer-water-gas-meter/README.md

 - Automatically tracks and adapts to thermal drift
 - No recalibration needed when temperature changes
-- Uses a "Smart Min/Max Tracker" with frozen window enforcement
+- Uses a "Smart Min/Max Tracker" with window clamping and auto-centering

 ### Running Calibration